BHznJNs/InputShare/docs/faqs/faqs_en.md

 No, __InputShare__ only shares the keyboard and mouse, it will not mirror the screen of your Android device to your computer.

-## Why can't I use the FX function keys described in the [Shortcuts](./shortcuts_en.md) section after connecting my device?
+## Why can't I use the FX function keys after connecting my device?

 If you are using a heavily customized Android system (e.g., MIUI or HyperOS), please try the following steps: